Air India deploys AI-based virtual agent, handles 5 lakh queries in seven months

-Air India on Friday said it has handled over five million customer queries in the past seven months deploying a generative artificial intelligence (AI)-based virtual agent, becoming the first airlines to do so.
+Air India on Friday said it has handled over half a million customer queries in the past seven months deploying a generative artificial intelligence (AI)-based virtual agent, becoming the first airlines to do so.

 While passengers can use conventional means like calling the call centre, the Air India website also gives them a platform to seek information on various topics like refunds, baggage allowance, flight status among others.